-I endeavour to create a warm and comfortable environment, where you feel safe enough to talk freely about whatever is on your mind and troubling you.
-It is my intention to provide a containing and non-judgemental relationship, in which, together we can reflect on and explore how you are feeling.
-At the same time, we can discuss the matters that are most prominent in your thinking and and any areas in your life where you are aware you would like to make changes.
+I endeavour to create a warm and comfortable environment, where you feel able to talk about whatever is on your mind and troubling you.
+My aim is to provide a safe, confidential and non-judgemental relationship, in which, together we can explore and reflect on the matters most prominent in your thinking.
+This is likely to involve how you are feeling, anxious thoughts, past experiences, troubling relationships and areas of life where you feel stuck and would like to make changes.
 I will be lead by the issues you bring and sensitive to the pace in which you would like to address things.

 I feel it is important to look back and work out what has lead to you wanting support at this time.
 I will help you identify unhelpful patterns of behaviour and develop more healthy ways of dealing with your issues.
 I am also aware of unconscious processes, so I will also be thinking about what has gone on in your past to contribute to where you are today.
 The counselling aims to increase your self-awareness by gaining insights into your inner world and relationships with others.
 We will work together to explore your thoughts and feelings and try to make sense of them and find a way forward.

 My work is underpinned by my sound theoretical training and depth and breadth of work experiences.

 I understand that it may feel difficult to make that first contact and I am happy to speak on the phone or via email to help you decide whether you would feel comfortable to set up an initial meeting.